dojo/docs/quickstart/writingWidgets.rst

 					this.domNode = dojo.create("button", {innerHTML: "push me"});
 				}
 			});
-			// Create the widget programatically
+			// Create the widget programmatically
 			(new MyFirstWidget()).placeAt(dojo.body());

 			// Call the parser manually so it runs after our widget is defined